How to Be a Better Copywriting Mentor

 1. Take 10 minutes and write a damn brief.

 I will die on this hill.
-Write the brief.
+Write the brief before you assign the task.
 I don’t mean a seven-page document that covers every detail of the brand and project.
-I mean a half-pager that explains the project, medium, length, goal, audience, key messages, etc. It’s that simple.
-A brief won’t guarantee a flawless first draft, but it will definitely prevent your writer from making simple mistakes.
+I mean a half-pager that explains the project, medium, length, goal, audience, key messages, etc. Have a meeting (and record it).
+Send them a voice note.
+Anything, I beg you.

 2. Give feedback in layers.

 Focus on the biggest issue first.
 Is the copy way too long for the medium?
-Is the angle wrong?
 Start there.
-If they’re still trying to grasp the bigger picture, don’t waste your time debating em dashes vs. semicolons.
-Your goal isn’t to stress them out — it’s to guide.
+If they’re still trying to grasp the bigger picture, don’t waste your time debating em dashes vs. colons.

 3. Face AI head-on.

-The average senior marketer can tell when something was written by AI.
+The average senior marketer can tell when something was written by generative AI.
 (No, it’s not the em dashes.)
-And guess what?
-We can’t escape it.
-I don’t like it, but copywriters are going to use AI to help them write.
-Period.
 When this happens to you, first have a little cry.
 Then tell them to edit the shit out of it.
 If the copy still sucks, tell them to close their laptop and go touch grass with a pen and a notepad in tow.
-I’m serious: test their chops by making them go analog.
+I’m serious: force them to go analog.

 4. Ask questions.

-Make them think about how they got here — but only when you have time — and when the budget isn’t a dumpster fire.
+Time permitting, ask them how they got here.
 How do you think the audience would feel reading this?
 Does this sound like something the client would say?
 How can we make this more [insert adjective here]?

 5. Praise progress and lead with the positive.
 (Thanks, Dale Carnegie…I think)

 Rarely is a first draft perfect.
-Highlight what’s working — and give them the kudos they deserve.
+Highlight what’s working — and give them kudos as necessary.
 Excellent taglines.
 Oozing with creativity.
-This gives them something to build on, and which they can repeat.
+This gives them something repeatable to build on.
 Then slip in the “next time, do X differently.”
-Criticism stings less when they already have their flowers.
+The compliment sandwich tastes better when the bread is fresh and buttered.

 The Bottom Line: Honesty and Elbow Grease

 Bottom line?
 Be honest and get them to put in some elbow grease.
-Oh, and be kind.
+Oh, and don’t be mean.

 But if you’d rather have someone else do the creative coaching for you, I’m your person.
 Reach out — I’d love to chat.